• Skip to primary navigation

 Amish Christmas

-I grew up New Order Amish, and my extended family is Old Order Amish.
+I grew up New Order Amish, with a lot of my extended family being Old Order Amish.
 So those are the two groups that I am the most familiar with.
 For many years, I didn't even know that stricter groups existed.

 Amish Christmas Traditions